HemaZ/HemaZ.github.io/_tabs/about.md

 * Created AVS Datasets for Yonohub, e.g. KITTI, DeepDrive, ApolloScape and Comma.ai

 <i class="fa fa-terminal"></i> Autonomous Vehicles, ROS, Autoware, ML/DL, Cloud, Embedded Boards

+## Motion Planning and Control Engineer @ AeroVect

+<i class="fa fa-calendar"></i> 11/2020 - 11/2021  &emsp; <i class="fa fa-map-marker"></i> Remotely

+* Developed and implemented the motion planning and control software stack for The AeroVect Driver.
+* Designed and developed safety and emergency stopping algorithms for The AeroVect Driver to ensure safe operation in all scenarios.
+* Designed and executed simulations for testing and verification of The AeroVect Driver, ensuring accuracy,robustness and reliabilit of the system.
+* Integrating ROS with the other software components.
+<i class="fa fa-terminal"></i> ROS, C++,  Control Theory, Autonomous Driving

+## Bachelor Thesis and Internship @ Mercedes-Benz R&D

+<i class="fa fa-calendar"></i> 02/2017 - 08/2017  &emsp; <i class="fa fa-map-marker"></i> Sindelfingen/Germany

+* Devleoping a Test Robot for Touch Devices Testing.
+* Hardware (Robot Construction,Kinematics and Touch Devices)
+* Software (CANoe,CAN-bus,Databases and The Test System)
+* Making Tests on The Touch Devices with the Robot to analyze the state and develop improvements.
+* Implementing new Algorithms and Data structures for the Robot in MATLAB.
+* Programming a Graphical User Interface for the System
+<i class="fa fa-terminal"></i> Delta Robots, MATLAB, CANoe}.